-Trinity is ranked 1st in Ireland and in the top 150 universities in the world.
-The Economics Department is ranked joint first In Ireland, in the top 40 In Europe and in the top 150 in the world for Economics and Econometrics (2016 QS World University Rankings).
+Trinity is ranked 1st in Ireland and 104th in the world.
+The Economics Department is ranked joint first In Ireland, in the top 40 In Europe and in the top 150 in the world for Economics and Econometrics (QS World University Rankings, 2018).